-- the board of directors of the corporation, prior to shareholder. the time of the transaction in which the person became an interested shareholder, approves (1) the business combination or (2) the transaction in which the shareholder becomes an interested shareholder; - as a result of the business combination, the interested shareholder owns at least 85% of the voting stock of the corporation outstanding at the time the transaction commenced; or - the board of directors and the holders of at least 66 2/3% of the outstanding voting stock not owned by the interested shareholder approve the business combination on or after the time of the transaction in which the person became an interested shareholder.
+- - the board of directors of the corporation, prior to shareholder.

+the time of the transaction in which the person became an interested shareholder, approves (1) the business combination or (2) the transaction in which the shareholder becomes an interested same in all ma shareholder;

+Transocean-Del - as a result of the business combination, the interested shareholder owns at least 85% of the voting stock of the corporation outstanding at the time the transaction commenced; or - the board of directors and the holders of at least 66 2/3% of the outstanding voting stock not owned by the interested shareholder approve the business combination on or after the time of the transaction in which the person became an interested shareholder.